 Lost Wages Assistance (LWA) Program

-IDES has been approved by FEMA for the $300 weekly payment under the LWA program, which provides supplemental payments to eligible unemployment benefits claimants who have been unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.
+IDES has now paid out the $300 weekly payment under the LWA program, which provided supplementary payments to eligible unemployment benefits claimants who were unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.
 The new LWA payment would be in addition to Regular Unemployment Insurance (UI), Pandemic Unemployment Assistance (PUA), or Pandemic Emergency Unemployment Compensation (PEUC) payments currently available to unemployed workers

 IDES has updated their systems to process LWA applications and validate eligibility for benefits under this program with payments starting during the week of September 8th.
 They will be retroactive to the week of August 1st and only available for 6 weeks ($1800 maximum) due to FEMA funding limitations.
 Payments are being made in batches with the first round covering 3 weeks (up to $900) based on the original FEMA grant.
 Subsequent weeks will be paid in separate batches or in one additional 3 week lump sum depending on claimant eligible weeks.

 There is no new application for LWA.
 Claimants eligible for LWA (>$100 in existing UI benefits) will automatically receive LWA funds in addition to their weekly benefit amount.
 Eligible claimants will get the extra $300 supplementary payment at the same time as their unemployment benefits payment.
 See more on the IDES LWA page.